Battle of Soissons (1918): 9th Infantry Regiment

 Although 3rd Battalion was supposed to be in regimental reserve, Lieutenant Ladislav Janda, commander of Company M, noticed his company was advancing with the first wave as 1st and 2nd Battalion veered off to the left while other troops were approaching from the right.
 While Janda kept his company on course, he received word the troops on his right were from 23rd Infantry.
 By 5:15 am, Company M had seized control of Beaurepaire Farm on the southern boundary of 9th Infantry's attack zone, just as the rolling barrage passed the farm.
 While rounding up the surviving Germans a stray platoon from Company I arrived.
 In taking the farm, Company M lost about forty percent of its strength.

-Soon after leaving Beaurepaire Farm, Company M began taking artillery and machine-gun fire from across Vierzy Ravine.
-The company had halted at the edge of the ravine when they were hit with tear gas.
-Plunging down the slope, what remained of Company M crossed the ravine and scrambled up the opposite slope where the gun emplacements were located.
-The German gun crews had retreated through the wheat field beyond the ravine.
-Pausing for a short while to recover, Company M continued its advance to a point about 500 yd north-northeast of Vierzy; reaching there by 9:20 am.

 23rd Infantry Regiment

 The 23rd Infantry Regiment had the southernmost attack zone in XX Corps with the French 38th Division on its right flank.
 2nd Battalion was the attack battalion for 23rd Infantry with 1st Battalion in support and 3rd Battalion in reserve.
 To ensure his battalion made the attack on time, Major d’Arly Fechet had his men double-time the last few hundred yards/meters to the jump off line.

 Early in the attack, 23rd Infantry made the turn to the southeast and proceeded in good order until they reached Vauxcastille where they met stiff resistance.
 With their right flank exposed, elements of both the 1st and 2nd Battalions moved into the French 38th Division attack zone while elements of 3rd Battalion were sent forward piecemeal.
 23rd Infantry surrounded Vauxcastille and, after heavy fighting, the Germans were driven from the town.
 A large number of the Germans who fled Vauxcastille hid in the nearby caves but were captured later in the afternoon.